taekyunk/vim74/vimfiles/bundle/filetype_specific_setting/Readme.md

+# after
-- Need to put the files in 'after' directory instead of 'ftplugin'
-- This is to load these setting to override default settings http://vim.wikia.com/wiki/Keep_your_vimrc_file_clean
+- Need to put files in 'after' directory instead of 'ftplugin' to override default settings http://vim.wikia.com/wiki/Keep_your_vimrc_file_clean

+# ftdetect
+- default is set by filetype.vim in $VIMRUNTIME
+- selectively override filetype detection